Greece Moments Greece Moments

 Livadaki Beach

 The hidden bay with its turquoise blue water is located in the very northeast of Samos.
-The hip Beach bar at Livadaki Beach offers a cozy lounge atmosphere and plenty of space to chill out.
+The hip beach bar at Livadaki Beach offers a cozy lounge atmosphere and plenty of space to chill out.

 strände samos livadaki beach